jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Back Page

 Even before this pandemic, middle-class Americans and Canadians had serious problems: rising debt, stagnating wages, expensive healthcare.
 Not too long ago, we could relax and assume our political culture would solve these kinds of everyday headaches.
 Not anymore.
-Today, politics on both sides of the border is controlled by ideologically obsessed reporters, columnists, and academics finding new ways to sing to their Left-wing or Right-wing choirs.
+Today, politics on both sides of the border is controlled by ideologically obsessed reporters, columnists, and pundits finding new ways to sing to their Left-wing or Right-wing choirs.

 COVID-19 will only make middle-class problems worse, and therefore make traditional Left/Right politics even more dysfunctional.

 What can ordinary people do?

-In _Techvolution_, we'll see how everyone on Main Street today has a huge choice to make.
+In _Techvolution_, we'll see how everyone on Main Street today has a big choice to make.
 We can either pick a side in the increasingly nasty Left/Right war.
-Or, we can start funding, creating, and using our own content, apps, and electronics that we custom-design to solve our everyday problems.
-But before the middle-class can choose the better option and reach for the incredible power of modern technology, we'll need to redefine what's good and bad in our politics.
-To that, we'll need to adopt a new philosophy.
+Or, we can start funding and using apps electronics that we custom-design to solve our everyday problems.
+But before the middle-class can choose the better option and reach for the incredible power of modern technology, we need to redefine what's good and bad in our politics.
+To do that, we must adopt a new philosophy.

 Here it is.